I would like to thank Doc Neeson for approving my site.

 Jim Hilbun from The Angels appeared in movie Garage Days as Chief Roadie and did the artwork, photography and design Rose Tattoo Pain album cover which includes posters and merchandise for Rose Tattoo.

-4CD Box Set of The Complete Sessions 1980-1983 was released on 6 June 2002 with Shock Records.
+4CD Box Set of The Complete Sessions 1980-1983, on 06 June 2002 with Shock Records.
 Comes with bonus tracks, rare B-sides, demos, live tracks and previously unreleased material on this release.
 Featuring re-masters of Dark Room, Night Attack, Watch The Red and The Blow.
 Glenn A Baker inner notes has official release dates to the albums.

 – The Blow edits to remove gaps in source tape.